Childrens Vision: Common signs of EYE problems

 The SV control group in the prism lens myopia control study were those who were all progressing really quickly.

-If an individual isn’t progressing in a SV option special myopia control treatments can be avoided.
+If an individual isn’t progressing corrected by single vision options special myopia control treatments can be avoided.
+Even after cataract extraction myopic progression or tendency can sometimes continue.
 The Brien Holden myopia calculator tries to estimate the progression in SV lenses that might occur, but it is an estimate only and not individual.

 Progressive lenses sometimes can be used-

 - as an entry point for parents and patients who don’t want either soft multifocal contact lenses or ortho K types